jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 -----------
 ###Tracking Select Time-series Changes

-[TODO]

 Many use-cases benefit from tracking changes to certain metadata that changes over time.
 For example, perhaps you want to track the amount of followers an account has during a on-line campaign.
 One way to do this is to store this type of data at the activity level so things such as actor metadata are stored along with each tweet the actor posts.
-Another strategy is to segregate the metadata into two groups: attributes you want to track over time, and others that you only need to store once.

 The disadvantage of storing all data at the activity level is that much of this data will be static, so significant storage space is spent on redundant data.
-Hoever, the required SQL for retrieving data is simple, and client-side code remains simple.
+However, the required SQL for retrieving data is simple, and client-side code remains simple.

-However, to make your storage requirements most efficient, a more detailed schema is needed.
+Another strategy is to segregate the metadata into two groups: attributes you want to track over time, and others that you only need to store once (if at all).